israellevin/marmalade/README.md

 ## Requirements

+- This repository
-- A linux machine with a sound card and a network connection
+- A linux machine with a sound card and a network connection (soundcard still not really required, or used)
 - A posix shell with curl tar and gzip
 - [Redis](https://redis.io/) - currently we do not use the time series extension, but in the future we probably will, and that will require the time series module to be installed (or the entire redis stack).
 - [SBCL](http://www.sbcl.org/)